Josephy5/SimpleHeightFog-Unity/README.md

 4. Optionally, you can use one of the prefabs by clicking and dragging one of the prefabs into the scene.
 You can also scale the plane to make the height fog area bigger or smaller.

 ## Credits/Assets used
-Some parts of the code is adapted from Unity Technologies's Particles Unlit code, which is found from https://github.com/Unity-Technologies/Graphics/blob/master/Packages/com.unity.render-pipelines.universal/ShaderLibrary/Particles.hlsl or in here, https://github.com/Unity-Technologies/Graphics/tree/master/Packages/com.unity.render-pipelines.universal within Shader or ShaderLibrary folder

 Some of the code is adapted from my other effects, like the Volumetric Spotlight Shader Graph and Gradient Fog Effect.

-The method used to create the simple height fog eff ect is from this Youtube video by Vanmillion Studios, https://www.youtube.com/watch?v=-s7_l3TXWPM.
+<br><br>
+Vertical Volumetric Fog in Unity : Hypercasual Game Development in Unity 6 by Vanmillion Studios ([Youtube Link](https://www.youtube.com/watch?v=-s7_l3TXWPM)), used to create the simple height fog.
+No license (it is just using Unity's provided Particles shader, he didn't create one)
+<br><br>
+For reference to the code of the Particles shader provided by Unity, You can refer it to Unity Technologies's Particles Unlit code, which is found from [Particles.hlsl](https://github.com/Unity-Technologies/Graphics/blob/master/Packages/com.unity.render-pipelines.universal/ShaderLibrary/Particles.hlsl) or in [here](https://github.com/Unity-Technologies/Graphics/tree/master/Packages/com.unity.render-pipelines.universal) within Shader or ShaderLibrary folder